zk4/vimrc/readme.md

-# the Fatest vim on Mac
+# the ultimate vim config for human

-with the power of kitty terminal
+with the power of kitty terminal. which is blazing fast, comparing to mac terminal and iTerm2.

-I am woking on making this distritable

-feel free to check it out
+# Features
+1. <c-h/j/k/l> move between termnial tab  and vim inner split.
+2. support all hot key in mac<ctrl,option.command>

+# Install
+  todo
+# All features is customable